All Episodes

 He's just chump change.

-He is small-time pickyon, childish and immature.
+He is small-time, piki-yune, childish, and immature.

-You know, I mean, terrorism and Islamo fascism, which were never big on his radar, are not the biggest threats we face, according to him in this article.
+You know, I mean, terrorism and Islamo-fascism, which were never big on his radar, are not the biggest threats we face, according to him in this article.

 Clinton calling Blair's government the envy of the United States.

-If you want to lend one way, and Florida saved his legacy.
+Monica Lewinsky saved Bill Clinton's presidency, if you want to win one way, and Florida saved his legacy.

-If Monica did not distract us from his inept leadership, if Monik had not given him sympathy from the Oprah in most Americans, if Monica did not give Clinton a rallying cry for the left to accuse the right of being unfairly after him, his presidency would have been seriously examined.
+If Monica did not distract us from his inept leadership, if Monica had not given him sympathy from the Oprah in most Americans, if Monica did not give Clinton a rallying cry for the left to accuse the right of being unfairly after him, his presidency would have been seriously examined.

-What he didn't do after the first attack on the World Trade Center, what he didn't do about terrorist feelers on our national resolve, what he didn't do about Osama when handed him on a silver platter, what he didn't do or what he did do in Somalia, pulling out of there showing the uh Islamo fascists that we will cut and run at the first sign of trouble.
+What he didn't do after the first attack in the World Trade Center, what he didn't do about terrorist feelers on our national resolve, what he didn't do about Osama when handed him on a silver platter, what he didn't do or what he did do in Somalia, pulling out of there showing the Islamo fascists that we will cut and run at the first sign of trouble.

-If it weren't for if it weren't for Monica Lewinsky, America might have concluded, boy, this guy can talk a great game, he can take credit, better good things better than any president in history, and he can pass the buck for bad things better than any president in history.
+He can take credit better good things better than any president in history, and he can pass the buck for bad things better than any president in history.

 We might have actually had a serious analysis of this guy's presidency.

-He's still trying to write his legacy, because there isn't one because it's been covered up.
+He's still trying to write his legacy because there isn't one because it's been covered up.

 If Al Gore had won in 2000, when the dot-com bubble burst and the market crash became obvious to everyone, the blame could not be passed on to George W. Bush.